akramarenkov/cqos/priority/README.md

   ![Unmanaged distribution](./doc/different-processing-time-unmanagement.png)

-It can be seen that with unmanaged distribution, the processing speed is limited by the slowest processed data
+It can be seen that with unmanaged distribution, the processing speed of data with priority 3 is limited by the slowest processed data (with priority 1 and 2), but at with equaling by priority discipline the processing speed of data with priority 3 is no limited by others priorities

 ## Usage